clubajax/electron-demo/README.md

 Moves the js and css into an external file

 ### page-3
+Adds web components and demonstrates a file picker

 ### file-open-1
 Shows how to open a second window and render file data